Underwater worlds are magical. Oh, the stories that can be told about seahorses, mermaids and hidden treasures!

 After a whole lot of crafting, it’s time to put it all together.

-The children can hang their ocean art work from the ceiling and together you can think about other things from around your home that could belong in an underwater small world.
+The children can hang their ocean art work from the ceiling and together you can think about other things from around your home that could belong in an under the sea pretend play world.
 There could be blankets, pillows, dress ups, a pirate treasure, bubbles, mermaid tail dress ups, soft toys, felt animals and whatever you can come up with.

 If you are using a sheet or blanket or something else as the ocean ceiling, now is also the time to perhaps attach some crepe paper or fabric scraps to the ceiling.
 You can do that with safety pins, duct tape or plain painter’s tape.